-Note: Carbaryl, chlorpyrifos, methomyl, and phosmet are broad-spectrum insecticides.
-Their use on foliage may adversely affect beneficial insect and mite populations, resulting in secondary outbreaks of spider mites and other pests.
-Apply insecticides to the trunks, wire, posts, and the ground immediately beneath the vines, avoiding foliage as much as possible.
+Note: Carbaryl, methomyl, and phosmet are broad-spectrum insecticides.
+Their use on foliage may adversely affect biocontrol agents (beneficial insects and mites), resulting in secondary outbreaks of spider mites and other pests.
+Apply insecticides to the trunks, wire and posts, avoiding foliage as much as possible.
 Apply late in the day to maximize contact toxicity to nocturnal larvae.